Skip to content

 The bulk of their death certificate is based on the fact that the NDP’s attempt to have a French language debate was a disaster.
 (I wouldn’t know, I didn’t see it, but that’s probably true.)
 Most of what the talked about was the impossibility of winning an election with Quebec, whose voters will not support a candidate who isn’t fluent in French.

-Two – No one in the NDP is talking seriously about forming government after any election in the foreseeable future.
+No doubt true, but at the moment no one in the NDP is talking seriously about forming government after any election in the foreseeable future.
 They know – all the leadership candidates (with the exception of sweet organic farmer Tony McQuail) and most if not all the membership – that the job of the next NDP leader is to rebuild.

 Which of the candidates has the best chance of doing this?
-Sadly (he really is sweet), not McQuail.
+Although he really is sweet, definitely not not McQuail.
 Nor is it going to be Tanille Johnston, who I very much hope will be an elected MP and formidable voice in the House after the next election.
 (I suspect her turn will come.)
 Nor will it be union leader Rob Ashton.
 (Rightly or wrongly, few people trust unions to put climate change at the top of their agendas.)
 Which leaves the visionary (Lewis) and the only candidate who is an actual MP (McPherson).

 I don’t know who will win.